JosephABudd/kickzig/Create-The-Records.md

 ### I will add my own records module

 The Contact records are required for the messages.
 Each type of message requires a specific type of Contact record.
+To keep track of record life-time, a record is copied before it is passed to a fn.
+That receiving fn must deinit the copy it received.

 1. The **Add** record type.
    * Is a partial contact record, edited by the user, that contains no contact record id.